Same average in every direction: Proof of Theorem

 {\bf Example 6.3.} For two points $p,q\in S$ let $L(p,q)$ denote the line connecting them.
 The example is three points, $a,b,c$ on a line and three further points, $x,y,z$ on another line, and three more points, namely $u=L(a,y)\cap L(b,x),v=L(a,z)\cap L(c,x)$ and $w=L(b,z)\cap L(c,y)$, see Figure~\ref{fig:3-4} right. $V^*$ consists of these nine points.
 By the Pappos theorem $u,v,w$ are also collinear.
 In $\F$ there are nine collinear triples and nine pairs (namely $ax, aw, by, bv, cu, cz, xw, yv, zu$), and $\deg v=5$ for every $v \in V$.

 In the $S$-representation we have a finite set of points in the plane $S$ that define lines and also the hypergraph $\F$.
 It is well known that there are {\sl ordinary lines}, that is, pairs of points $p,q \in V^*$ such that $L(p,q)$ contains no further point from $V^*$.
 This was a question of Sylvester from 1893, solved fifty years later by Gallai (see \cite{Erd} and \cite{Erd82}) and Melchior \cite{Mel}.
-The minimal number of ordinary lines among $n$ points in the plane are given by the B\"or\"oczky examples, according to a famous result of Green and Tao \cite{GreTao}.
+Around 1960 B\"or\"oczky (unpublished but see for instance \cite{CrMc} or \cite{GreTao}) constructed examples of $n$ points in the plane with a small number of ordinary lines.
+According to a famous result of Green and Tao \cite{GreTao} these examples give the minimal number of ordinary lines for $n$ points.
 Interestingly, in these examples $\deg v$ is not a constant, so $A(P,z)$ is not a constant for the corresponding zonotope.